Bmju/Massive/README.markdown

+## ** Disclaimer **
+This is a beta version fork of https://github.com/FransBouma/Massive ; the changes in here work, and run, with extensive tests, and you're welcome to take it and use it - but a lot of it's not in the main branch (even though *some* is).

+Everything in this README about 'Version 3 of Massive' is about this fork, and it's 100% NOT an official version of release of Massive.
+In fact, the whole 'Version 3' thing needs rethinking, sooner rather than later.

+For now, it's more just me playing around with what I'd like Massive to be.

+Again though, it works, it's got loads of tests, and you can drop it into an existing Massive codebase and it will do exactly what Massive used to do!

+But it's not Massive.
+You have been warned.

 # Welcome to Massive!
 A small, happy MicroORM (and general purpose .NET data access wrapper) which will love you forever!

 ## New in 3.0